 - If you think the project could work in the future, say so, and list the things that have to happen before it can be considered.
 If you do not have to say an outright “no,” then don’t.
 But if you firmly believe this will never happen, you must say so.
 Assuming that your board chair is not the person pushing this program, enlist him or her as your ally.
 Help him/her to understand clearly what the issues are and to actively support you in your decision.
 If you can get the rest of the board to help in the same way, even better.

 As school leaders, we know that there are times when we must make difficult decisions and live with the criticism that follows.
 This will undoubtedly be the case here, but as in so many other areas, a clear and consistent message will help generate understanding and acceptance by the community at large.
 Will everyone be convinced?
 Certainly not.
 But making the right decisions for our school is our primary responsibility nonetheless.♦

-Cooki Levy was the longtime head of the Akiva School in Westmount, Quebec, and is a mentor in the Day School Leadership Training Institute.
+Cooki Levy is the director of RAVSAK’s Head of School Mentoring Project.
+Previously, she served as the longtime head of the Akiva School in Westmount, Quebec.
 Dear Cooki accepts questions from all school stakeholders.
-To submit a question, write to email@example.com, with “Dear Cooki” in the subject line.
+To submit a question, write to [email protected], with “Dear Cooki” in the subject line.